 Built Heritage Refers to both architectural heritage and archaeological heritage.
 Capacity Factor Measure of the actual energy produced over a period of time expressed as a percentage of the power that may have been produced if the energy generator was running at full power for that period.
-Also referred to as a load Commissioning The making fully operational of a project.
+Also referred to as a load factor.
+Typically, energy outputs are 15-35% of the wind energy capacity.
+With a 25% capacity factor, a 1.5MW wind turbine would produce 1.5MW x 365 days x 24 hours x 25% = 3,285MWh in a year.
+Commissioning The making fully operational of a project.
 Cumulative Effects Effects on the environment that result from incremental changes caused by the strategic action together with other past, present, and reasonably foreseeable future actions.
 These effects can result from individually minor but collectively significant actions taking place over time or space.
 Cut-in Wind Speed The wind speed at which a turbine produces a net power output.
 This is usually at hub height wind speeds of 4-5 metres per second (m/s).
-Cut-out Wind Speed The high wind speed at which the turbine must shut down and turn perpendicular to the wind to protect itself from being overpowered.
+Cut-out Wind Speed The high wind speed at which the turbine must shut dow and turn perpendicular to the wind to protect itself from being overpowered.
 Typically 25m/s.
-Decommissioning The final closing down of a development or project when it Digital Elevation Model (DEM) The analysis uses the elevation value of each cell of the DEM to determine visibility to or from a particular cell.
+Decommissioning The final closing down of a development or project when it has reached the end of its operational/useful life.
+Digital Elevation Model (DEM) The analysis uses the elevation value of each cell of the DEM to determine visibility to or from a particular cell.
 The location of this particular cell varies depending on the needs of the analysis.
 In this case, several points around the summits of the above areas were used to represent the highest points in those areas.
 The viewshed analysis was calculated to determine where in the remainder of the County, these points can be seen by an observer (approximately 2m in height).
 No additional height (i.e. turbine height) was added.
 Ecology The study of relationships between living organisms and between organisms and their environment (especially animal and plant communities), their energy flows and their interactions with their surroundings.
 Environmental Impact Assessment (EIA) An ordered exercise designed to enable the environmental impacts of a proposed development/project to be anticipated before the project is carried out.